 Keep TV, Laptops, and Phones Out of the Bed

-Plenty of people use their beds for more than just sleeping - whether its to watch TV, do some work, or browse their social media feed.
+Plenty of people use their beds for more than just sleeping - whether to watch TV, do some work, or browse their social media feed.
 Studies have shown that doing these types of activities on a regular basis, particularly at night before bed, can have detrimental effects on your sleep.

 Because of this, limit any screens in your bed, especially at night time.
 The blue light from the screens can interfere with your sleep hormones.